swarmtronics/AMPy/README.md

 # Contact us

 If you have some questions about the code, you are welcome to open an issue, we will respond to that as soon as possible.
-Contributions towards extension of AMPy functionality is more than welcome!
+Contributions towards extension of AMPy functionality are more than welcome!

 # License